HTTP (Hyper-Text Transfer Protocol) is the protocol used in every process on the World Wide Web or WWW.

 History

-HTTP was developed in 1999 by the World Wide Web Consortium and the Internet Engineering Task Force – IETF, a collaboration that resulted in the release of a series of RFCs stating version 1.1, the most important of which is RFC 2616.
+HTTP was developed in 1999 by the World Wide Web Consortium and the Internet Engineering Task Force – IETF.
+This collaboration resulted in the release of a series of RFCs stating version 1.1, the most important of which is RFC 2616.
 It also defines the syntax and semantics that web architecture software elements (clients, servers, proxies) use to communicate.

 HTTP is a stateless protocol, meaning it does not store any information about previous connections.
 Web application development needs to maintain the situation frequently.
 For this, cookies are used, which are information that a server can store on the client system.
 This allows web applications to initiate the concept of “session” and track users as cookies can be stored indefinitely on the client.